LearnYouSomeComputer/Tools-For-Programming/04-Bash-Scripting.md

 Bash also provides variables holding the command-line arguments passed to the script.
 A command-line argument is something that you type after the command; for instance, in the command `ls /tmp`, `/tmp` is the first argument passed to `ls`.
 The name of the command that started the script is stored in `$0`.
-This is almost always just the name of the script[^symlinks].
+This is almost always just the name of the script.[^symlinks]
 The variables `$1` through `$9` contain the first through ninth command line arguments, respectively.
 To get the 10th argument, you have to write `${10}`, and likewise for higher argument numbers.